juancabe/off-magsafe-led/README.md

 # How to disable MagSafe LED

 ## **Incompatibility** with [battery](https://github.com/actuallymentor/battery)
-Battery seems to be constantly turning the LED on, so if you have it installed your LED will be bliking.
+Battery seems to be constantly turning the LED on, so if you have it installed your LED will be blinking.

 ## Configure
 Just run the configure.sh script